On the Creativity of Large Language Models: Practical Implications

 \section{Practical Implications}

 The application of large language models to fields like literature or journalism opens up a series of practical questions.
 Since LLMs can be used to produce artifacts that would be protected if made by humans, a first concern is the definition of legal frameworks in which they will be used.
-Copyright for Generative AI is currently a hotly debated topic \citep{guadamuz2017androids,franceschelli22}, due to the fact that current laws do not contemplate works produced by non-human beings (with few notable exceptions \citep{bond19}).
+Copyright for generative AI is currently a hotly debated topic \citep{guadamuz2017androids,franceschelli22,lee2024talkin,miernicki21}, due to the fact that current laws do not contemplate works produced by non-human beings (with few notable exceptions \citep{bond19}).
 Copyright applies to creative \textit{works of authorship} (as referred to in the US Copyright Code), i.e., works showing a minimum degree of originality \citep{gervais02} and reflecting author's personality \citep{deltorn17}.
-As discussed earlier, current LLMs might satisfy the first condition, but they cannot be considered as creative persons, therefore missing the latter requirement.
+As discussed earlier, current LLMs might satisfy the first condition, but they cannot be considered creative persons, therefore missing the latter requirement.
 For this reason, works produced by LLMs can be protected if and only if the original contribution is provided by a human, e.g., the user who writes the prompt that is used as input of the model, who in turn will be the rights holder.
-The definition of the criteria for classifying a source of originality is a fundamental problem, since there is a clear need to discriminate between protected and publicly available works.
+The definition of the criteria for classifying a source of originality is a fundamental problem since there is a clear need to discriminate between protected and publicly available works.

-While a higher degree of novelty is not necessary for claiming protection, it might be crucial for other legal aspects.
-In particular, LLMs are trained in a supervised fashion on real data, which also include protected works.
-Apart from questions upon the legitimacy of such training \citep{franceschelli22}, LLMs may learn to reproduce portions of them \citep{liang22}.
+While a higher degree of novelty is unnecessary for claiming protection, it might be crucial for other legal aspects.
+In particular, LLMs are trained in a supervised fashion on real data, which also include protected works \citep{bandy2021addressing}.
+Apart from questions upon the legitimacy of such training \citep{franceschelli22}, LLMs may learn to reproduce portions of them \citep{liang22} because of the memorization of training data \citep{carlini2023quantifying}.
 This would violate their reproduction or adaptation right \citep{bonadio20}.
 A different, creative-oriented training approach should mitigate such risk, also facilitating fair-use doctrine application \citep{asay20}.